adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # Can malicious rich people make an oracle lie? #

-Answered by agorism1337 on [reddit](https://www.reddit.com/r/Aeternity/comments/64x733/the_highest_stakes_the_whales_decide_what_will_be/). (modified)

-If people try to make the oracle lie, then the blockchain ends up forking into two.
-One side is honest, and the other is dishonest.
+If people try to make the oracle lie, the blockchain ends up forking into two.
+One side is honest and the other dishonest.
 The attackers lose their bets on both sides of the fork, and the defenders win their bets on both sides.
-The side that answers the question honestly is the official æternity blockchain, the other is a new altcoin.
+The side that answers the question honestly is the official æternity blockchain, and the other side is a new altcoin.

 The people who caused the attack lose all the money they attacked with.
 The defenders all earn twice as much money as they used to defend with.
 Even a whale can't afford to do this attack many times, and we quickly recover after each attack with an honest oracle.

 # How does æternity compare to ...? #